ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_handlers.rst

           name: apache
           state: restarted

-It is important to note that the notifications are triggered if the task as a whole is changed, for loops that is if any loop item changes.
+Note that the handlers are triggered if the task as a whole is changed, for loops that is if any loop item changes.
 In the above example both memcached and apache will be restarted if either template file is changed, neither will be restarted if no file changes.